 What you put into your mouth obviously affects your oral health.
 According to a longitudinal study by the Veterans Affairs, an eating plan like the DASH diet can reduce signs of root cavities by 30 % and even recover the damage done to enamel and gums.
 The DASH diet, originally designed to lower blood pressure, places a heavy emphasis on fruits and vegetables, low-fat dairy, dietary fibres, and whole grains.
 Therefore, if you focus on what you’re making in the kitchen, you may also be able to focus on your teeth and oral health.

 If you’re looking for a picture-perfect smile, then you’ll have to spend more time in the gym and the kitchen.
-Keep your mouth healthy and fresh by exercising regularly and maintaining a diet full of fruits and vegetables.
+You can always go to a Cosmetic Dentist if you see issues with your teeth but if you keep your mouth healthy and fresh by exercising regularly and maintaining a diet full of fruits and vegetables, you decrease the chances of having these issues.

 About the author